s3n0/e2scripts/README.md

    > - simple bash script for backing up and restoring user-defined settings + files + folders in Enigma2
    > - disadvantage is the need to manually edit this script after each new feature is added to your Enigma (plugins, binary files, scripts, etc.) for full backup or restore

-+ **picons-downloader.sh**
-   > - simple bash script for download & extract picons from Google-Drive server, which are compressed with 7zip (i.e. 7zip archivator is required)

 + **oscam-new-version-updater.sh**
    > - script checks if there is a newer version on the internet and if so, updates the binary file extracted from the downloaded IPK package
    > - 7zip archiver is required since 'ar' tool is a problematic ('ar' is part of the limited [BusyBox](https://busybox.net/) in most cases) when splitting files from IPK packages